ARAW (ARAW) Price Hits $0.0000 on Major Exchanges

-ARAW (CURRENCY:ARAW) traded up 3% against the U.S. dollar during the 24 hour period ending at 0:00 AM Eastern on November 19th.
-One ARAW coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-ARAW has a market capitalization of $43,192.23 and approximately $811.00 worth of ARAW was traded on exchanges in the last day.
-Over the last week, ARAW has traded 4.8% lower against the U.S. dollar.
+ARAW (CURRENCY:ARAW) traded up 4.5% against the dollar during the one day period ending at 15:00 PM Eastern on November 23rd.
+One ARAW coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+In the last week, ARAW has traded 53% higher against the dollar.
+ARAW has a market capitalization of $48,847.93 and approximately $566.00 worth of ARAW was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.